USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 One of the most important sets of inputs to the Producer Module is the simulated vehicles file.
 It contains the vehicles parameters used by OMEGA to generate all possible vehicle technology (and cost) options available to the producers – these are referred to as the “Vehicle Clouds”.
 The use of these vehicle clouds by OMEGA is described in 3.3.4.

 The simulated vehicle file contains the various vehicles of different core attributes (such as vehicle size, weight, powertrain, etc), the CO2-reducing technologies that are applied to each, and their predicted energy consumption, CO2 performance, and cost.
 While not required by all users, EPA uses its own simulation tool (ALPHA) to predict the energy consumption and CO2 emissions for each vehicle and technology combination.
 For the demo, these vehicle and technology options (and associated CO2 performance) are consolidated into the simulated_vehicles.csv file.
-The simulated vehicles csv file contains the following fields for use in the producer module:
+The simulated vehicles csv file contains the following fields for use in the Producer Module:

 * the associated **cost curve class** (defined by powertrain family and described below)
 * vehicle properties such as curb weight, type of base powertrain (ICE/HEV/PHEV/BEV, etc)